ZakuroSoda/mulberry/README.md

 ## Mulberry 🍇

 This is a URL Shortener Project called Mulberry.
 Maybe one day it can go big?

-Will Implement Analytics and Increase Cybersec sorry its so vuln to sqli now hmm maybe i can implement restrictions on click count url only avail once
+Things to Implement:
+- Will Implement Analytics
+- Increase Cybersecurity (Extremely vulnerable to SQLi and Auth Skip now)
+- Restrictions on click count, like a self-destroying url only available once